Passport Issuing Organisation Reporting Obligations

 A horse's passport must be kept with it at all times.
 This includes any time the horse leaves the yard, such as to go to a show, on loan or away for schooling.
 It is illegal to travel a horse without their passport, unless they are being transported for emergency veterinary treatment.
 The passport must be produced within three hours of it being requested by enforcement agencies.
 The passport may be requested at any time but the most common situations where a horse's passport will be requested include:

-Vets will require the passport when prescribing many common veterinary medicines, (for example “Bute”) and will ensure the horse in question is then permanently excluded from the human food chain by signing Part II of Section IX of the passport.
+Vets will require the passport when prescribing many common veterinary medicines, (for example “Bute”) and will update the passport to ensure the horse in question is then permanently excluded from the human food chain.

 The Meat Hygiene Service (MHS) is responsible for enforcing the checks carried out at slaughterhouses, and Local Authorities (Trading Standards Departments) are responsible for enforcing the law elsewhere.
 As with all government legislation, there are penalties that may be applied by the courts for non-compliance.
 Most offences have a fine of up to £5,000, two years’ imprisonment or both.